mikepk/botocore/docs/source/reference/services/servicecatalog.rst

         - **AccountIds** *(list) --*

-          List of account IDs associated with access to the portfolio.
+          Information about the AWS accounts with access to the portfolio.